Cray-HPE/docs-csm/operations/network/management_network/aruba/using_canu_to_generate_full_network_config.md

-# Using CANU to generate full network configuration
+# Use CANU to Generate Full Network Configuration

 CANU can also generate switch config for all the switches on a network.